 Police Service senior staff

+Representatives of other responding parties, as required

 Appointment of an On-Scene Commander

 The airport shall appoint an on-scene commander when an emergency occurs.
 Each type of emergency may have a different on-scene commander.
-For example, an airport rescue and fire fighting may be appointed to be an on-scene commander in the event of fire.
+For example, an airport rescue and firefighting commander may be appointed to be an on-scene commander in the event of fire.
 An airport security may be appointed to be an on-scene commander in the event of unlawful interference, or an airport medical services may be appointed to be an on-scene commander in medical emergency.

 Example: